KDE/digikam-doc/menu_descriptions/menu_imageeditor.rst

 :menuselection:`File --> Save As...`

-    Save the current image in a new file.
+    Save the current image to a new file.

 :menuselection:`File --> Revert`